 - Art classes include a wide range of media.
 Students are taught to use art as an expression and to appreciate the art of others.
 They are taught to see the record that art leaves as a history of our humanity.

 - All grades enjoy a general music appreciation program.
-Students learn to read music and have the opportunities to perform in choirs, bell choirs, or with musical instruments in bands.
+Students learn to read music and have the opportunities to perform in the choir at school Masses.

 - Physical Education

 - The STA Physical Education program promotes fitness for life with individual challenges, team activities, and health instruction.

 - The physical health and development of our students is an integral part of our endeavor to teach and guide them in all essential areas of growth.
 Physical Education and its relationship to health are also emphasized because we know that they are key factors in the child’s success in learning.
 The goals of the physical education program are:

 - to equip our students with exercise skills and knowledge that can guide them to the adoption of a healthy lifestyle;